ray-x/go.nvim/README.md

 Nvim-lsp is good enough for a gopher.
 If you looking for a better GUI.
 You can install [navigator](https://github.com/ray-x/navigator.lua), or lspsaga, and lsp-utils etc.
 The goal of go.nvim is more provide unique functions releated to gopls instead of a general lsp gui client.
+The lsp config in go.nvim has a none default setup and contains some improvement and I would suggest you to use.

 ## LSP CodeLens